darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 draft: false
 ---

 You can perform almost any action in darktable with a keyboard/mouse shortcut.
 You can also use various other input devices, including MIDI devices and game controllers -- see the [midi device support](../special-topics/midi-device-support.md) section for details.
+These are referred to as _external devices_ or just _devices_ in this guide.

 # defining shortcuts